tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/Supplemental/HD_Wallet_Derive_Install_Guide.md

 * Next, you need to update the System Environment Variables and add the path containing the PHP binaries (`C:\xampp\php`) to the `PATH` environment variable.

 * For this particular step, we will use the Windows Command Prompt as Administrator.
-In the Cortana search field, type in CMD; you will see the Command Prompt application in the search results, choose the "Run as administrator" option to continue.
+In the Cortana search field, type in CMD; you will see the Command Prompt application in the search results; choose the "Run as administrator" option to continue.

  ![Open CMD as Admin](Images/cmd-as-admin.png)

-* You will be asked if you want the Command Prompt to make changes in your system, click on the "Yes" button to continue.
+* You will be asked if you want the Command Prompt to make changes in your system; click on the "Yes" button to continue.

  ![Open CMD as Admin - 2](Images/cmd-as-admin-2.png)